posmocoop/bike-index/pretest_panel/README.md

 ## Other Possibilities
-When presenting the first variant to Prototype Fund, David meant, he would like to give time by transport mode.
+When presenting the first variant to Prototype Fund, David from Businessresponsibility meant, he would like to give time by transport mode.
 E.g. 30min by Tram.
 We could then take the average speed to come to km.

-## Variante 3 (nur "Wie bist du unterwegs?")
+### Variante 3 (nur "Wie bist du unterwegs?")

-### Unter der Woche
+#### Unter der Woche
+Pro Tag

 | Verkehrsmittel  | Zeit (min) | km/h  | km |
 |---|---|---|---|